monjurctg5/Best-Drone-Client/README.md

     ## Application Description

-    * This website is aboout travling
+    * This website is aboout drone
     *It is a single page application
     *its  fully  responsive
     *website data mange by context
     *Authentication system by firebase
-    *when user visit in site visitor can see  all beautiful destination *Admin can manage all data from dash board
+    *when user visit in site visitor can see  all brand  drone *Admin can manage all data from dash board
-    *Admin can delete and approved ordeers from dash board *Client can see his /her order from my orders *Client can cancle there order from my order but if the order is approved by admin then the client cannot delete from my orders
+    *Admin can delete and approved ordeers from dash board *Admin can see in dash board mangeAllOrder,manage all products,add service,make admin *only admin can make a admin and Add services

+    *Client can see his /her order from my orders *Client can cancle there order from my order but if the order is approved by admin then the client cannot delete from my orders